 Summer Reading Program

 In 2019, Access Learning offered its inaugural summer reading program!
 Led by Ontario-Certified Teachers, using the multisensory Orton-Gillingham approach, our program participants improved their phonological awareness, decoding with reading, and spelling.
-Plans for 2020 are on hold as we monitor and follow evolving health directives.
-We are hopeful we will be able to run our program this summer.
+Following Public Health guidelines for physical distancing, we will not effectively be able to run our program this summer.
 One-on-one, online tutoring is available with our experienced reading instructors.